 About Frank And Oak

-Frank And Oak is a clothing retailer focused on providing customers with quality wardrobe essentials that a) don't break the bank and b) are made eco-consciously.
+Frank And Oak is a clothing retailer focused on providing customers with quality wardrobe essentials that a) don’t break the bank and b) are made eco-consciously.
 It sells pieces individually and also offers its signature Style Plan, a monthly clothing subscription that is personalized around your sartorial tastes.
 It takes away the painful bits of online shopping, like sorting through hundreds of styles before you find the one that fits your personality and body type, and instead curates a collection of clothing that suits your preferences.
 The service then delivers its top picks straight to your doorstep (after you approve them, of course).
-It's a subscription service CNN Underscored staffers stand behind, so much so that we named it a winner of CNN Underscored's Best Products of 2018.
-(You can try Style Plan risk-free and get $35 off your first box with the code CNN at checkout from now until August 31.)
+It’s a subscription service CNN Underscored staffers stand behind, so much so that we named it a winner of CNN Underscored’s Best Products of 2018.
+(You can try Style Plan with no styling fee, plus score $25 off your first box with the code CNN25 at checkout from now until September 30.)

 What makes Frank And Oak’s latest collection so special?